What Happens if I Missed the Deadline for ObamaCare?

 Buying a Plan Outside of Open Enrollment

-Unless you qualify for special enrollment in the health insurance marketplace, you’ll end up shopping for coverage outside of the marketplace if you miss the ObamaCare deadline for open enrollment.
+Unless you qualify for special enrollment in the health insurance marketplace, you’ll end up shopping for private coverage for Individual and Family coverage outside of the marketplace if you miss the ObamaCare deadline for open enrollment.

 The selection of Private Health Plans offered to individuals and families will be limited to mostly short term plans post open enrollment, as insurers for the most part won’t offer ACA compliant plans outside of open enrollment.